desireevl/awesome-quantum-computing/README.md

 - [Bits of Quantum](http://blog.qutech.nl/) - By the QuTech institution, sharing their research and daily life.
 - [Decodoku](https://medium.com/@decodoku) - Interesting posts on quantum computation, by James Wootton.
 - [Quantum Frontiers](https://quantumfrontiers.com/) - By the Quantum Institute for Quantum Information and Matter, sharing behind the scenes research insights.
+- [Algorithmic Assertions](http://algassert.com/) - by Craig Gidney.
+Craig is a part of Google Quantum Computing Team.
+Posts are usually technical, on the order of a couple thousand words long, and focused on some idea in mathematics, software engineering, algorithmic complexity, quantum computing, or computers in general.

 ## Books